Contact us whenever you need it!

-What is the Federal Rent Control Law?
+What Is the Federal Rent Control Law?

 Originally, rent control was part of a federal law enacted after World War II to deal with the housing shortage.
 Nowadays, most locales no longer require emergencies to implement rent-control laws.
 The rules have been challenged repeatedly in court, but if they protect property owners, they can be upheld.